 Around the world, governments, community-based organisations, and non-governmental organisations are using community engagement, the practice of facilitating communication and/or involving a local community for a variety of programmes and projects.
-Community engagement or community participation can be used in many ways, ranging from soliciting input on a particular topic or project, to empowering community members to be part of a decision-making process.
+Community engagement or public participation can range from soliciting input on a particular topic or project to empowering community members to be part of a decision-making process.

-Additionally, engagement interventions can be used across different scales of governance from country-wide decisions to empowering local community leaders; community engagement should be integral when making decisions.
+Engagement interventions can be used across different scales of governance from country-wide decisions to empowering local community leaders.
+Community engagement should be integral when making decisions.

 What is meaningful community engagement?

 Studies show that top-down decision-making with little to no community engagement is the least effective form of governance in supporting sustainable development, particularly in communities traditionally governed by local tribes or those who live in clusters of communities.
 With little to no consultation or buy-in from the community, policies and programmes are not responsive to the local needs of community members and are less likely to be embraced and implemented by the local community.

 Unfortunately, few countries have a long-standing tradition of meaningfully engaging with the community on key issues.
 Meaningful community engagement includes respecting, listening, and taking on board the input from a wide variety of community members who may have different lived experiences.

 With input from a wide range of people, it is much more likely that a policy or programme will be responsive to the needs and priorities of the whole community, including those most vulnerable and marginalised.

 Additionally, community engagement must go beyond asking for input or local assistance in the implementation of a programme.
 Meaningful community involvement must allow communities to have decision-making power.